 How to Export JPGs from Lightroom Classic

-Perhaps the greatest of photography is sharing your work with others and showcasing your creations.
+Perhaps the greatest joy of photography is sharing your work with others and showcasing your creations.
 The path to getting the image online, however, can be difficult.
 In this tutorial, I’ll show you how to export web-ready images with the best results.

 The Compression